farling42/RWoutput/README.md

 5.3 Print - print the output to a printer, you could choose the "print to PDF" printer on windows 10 for a more reliable PDF output.

 5.4 Create HTML4 file - this is the intermediate file for printing and PDF generation; so why not have it available.
 This format can also be imported into Word (and possibly other editors).

+5.5 Create Markdown - which will prompt you for a directory into which the markdown files will be placed.